Free attractions in Cornwall

 Cornwall Wildlife Trust Nature Reserves

 The county is home to more than 50 nature reserves owned by the Cornwall Wildlife Trust, meaning you’ll have plenty of choice if you wish to see some of the world’s most beautiful creatures in their natural habitats.
-From birds and butterflies, to dolphins and seals, those who love wildlife will be in their element when visiting one of the picturesque reserves.
-Looe Island is one of our personal favourites, and is made extra special by the fact you often need to take a boat trip in order to get there.
+From birds and butterflies to dolphins and seals, those who love wildlife will be in their element when visiting one of the picturesque reserves.
+If you’re staying in a holiday park in Looe, then an unmissable nature reserve to visit is Looe Island.
+This cheap day out is accessible only by boat, once you travel along the Cornish sea, you’ll be able to explore the island filled with natural beauty.

 South West Coast Path